bohdanmartines/bohdanmartines.github.io/_posts/2023-07-28-improve-solution-for-medium-leetcode-problem.md

 In terms of space, the main source of memory consumption is the ancillary substring set.
 Ideally, we would like to get rid of it.
 This is possible if we change our implementation to not collect the substrings.

-We can achieve this by introducing a new variable for tracking the current maximin substring length and checking length for new substrings as soon as we generate them.
+We can achieve this by introducing a new variable for tracking the current maximum substring length and checking length for new substrings as soon as we generate them.
 Here is how our implementation can look like.

 ```java